ciiqr/contakt/README.md

 * Swipe on a contact to email/phone
 	* Go to the email/phone app when pressed
 	* Doesn't display the button if the contact doesn't have any of the specific type (email or phone) (first 2 in sample data are examples of this)
+* Search bar which filters the list of contacts
+	* Can search through all of a contacts fields, only their names or only their other fields
+	* Split the search string on spaces and check for each part so that the user can enter things like 'cl su' to find 'Clayton Sutton'
 * Display the contacts with their full name and middle initial in the list
 	* as well as their optional nickname
 * Display their associated photo (or the default if they don't have one...)